inglettronald/DulkirMod-Fabric/README.md

 </details>

 ## For Users
 Opening the settings menu can be achieved through the escape menu or through the `/dulkir` command.
+Almost all features are off by default, so you **will** want to look into this upon first launch.

 Editing HUD positioning makes use of the [JARVIS API](https://github.com/romangraef/jarvis).
 This library is still in development, but is a fantastic library for a common HUD element editor.
 This allows multiple mods to handle the rendering on their own, but have the positioning logic be handled in one place.